okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 > **Note:** For most scenarios, use a [search](#search-users) parameter to refine the number of users returned.

-The list all users command supports [limits and pagination](#limits-and-pagination) but not sorting.
+The list all users command supports [limits and pagination](#limits-and-pagination), but not sorting.

 #### Request example